 The third theme of ‘change in appearance attacking personal identity’, drew on the impact of socially constructed depictions of femininity on young female skin condition patients, whose appearance cannot conform to the gender norms of clear skin.
 Many of the participants expressed how their femininity is compromised through their appearance related symptoms, or their inability to use makeup and wear skirts.
 This concurs with previous qualitative research that concludes a change in appearance is detrimental to feminine identity, beyond simple means of attractiveness (Magin et al, 2010).
 The qualitative responses may be able to shed light on the thought processes unique to young women with skin conditions, that may represent warning signs before body image issues develop further into serious psychological morbidities like BDD.
-Key characterisations of BDD such as a mirror gazing and social comparisons (Tomas-Aragones et al, 2016) were presented throughout the interview responses, for example: ‘Because it's like having a different body that isn’t yours.
-I look at myself in the mirror…it’s hard to look at that’ (Natalie, eczema).
-This may begin to provide context to the disproportionate amount of BDD symptoms relating to high psychological stress and feelings of stigmatisation, associated with younger and female participants with skin conditions in quantitative studies (Schut et al, 2022).
-Participants descriptions of psychological distress also nods to the concept of the neuropathological vicious cycle in skin condition patients, whereby a skin flare up and psychosocial impacts interact simultaneously (Cohen et al, 2017).
-As the presence of a flare up is related to the loss of personal identity and confidence due to the accompanying physical ailments, in contrast to the improvement of mental health in the absence of a flare.
-In this way, body image could be suggested as a central disease triggering factor in young female skin condition patients, as stress has already been established as a component in the exacerbation of skin diseases (Zhang et al, 2024).

 The final theme represented the lack of support that young women with skin conditions encounter, despite exhibiting clear psychosocial impacts.
 The young women in this study interpreted the neglect of their emotional well being, through the desensitisation of doctors due to skin conditions being common, consistent with prior studies (Magin et al, 2009; De Vere Hunt et al, 2021).
 This demonstrates how young female skin condition patients are continuously belittled in multiple social settings, first through social stigma, and secondly within their doctors’ appointments when seeking help.
 This created a vulnerable position for this identity group, as some participants express how they internalise the external invalidation of their psychosocial implications, leading them to suppress their own mental health concerns.
 Thus, providing a unique experience of stigmatisation towards their physical skin condition, yet also the stigma of having poor mental health that is kept a secret in fear of not being taken seriously.
 By demonstrating the consequences of an over reliance in physical treatment, this research advocates for a biopsychosocial approach that must be adopted amongst all healthcare professionals interacting with skin condition patients.
 Most specifically, these findings signify the importance of treating skin condition patients within the cultural context in which they live, as young women with eczema, psoriasis and acne encounter unique psychosocial impacts at the intersection of their age and gender.

+Reflexivity

+Reflexivity is also an important consideration within the analysis of this study.
+The lead researcher identifies as a young woman with eczema.
+The sensitivity of topics relating to body image and skin conditions in the sociocultural context of unrealistic female beauty standards evoked memories of similar experiences in the researcher, thus making the analytical stage of the research more emotive.
+It could be argued that the shared identity between the researcher and participants provided the researcher with a deeper understanding of the unique psychosocial implications of skin conditions in young women.
+The presence of a shared identity could have strengthened the empathy present between the researcher and interviewee, allowing a comfortable space for the participants to share information rich responses freely.